jeffreylanters/unity-entity-component-system/README.md

 		InventorySystem.Instance;

 		// EXAMPLE: Use the 'GetComponentOnEntity' and 'HasComponentOnEntity'
 		//   methods to access other components on entities this.GetComponentOnEntity<OtherComponent> (this.firstEntity, entity => { });
 		this.HasComponentOnEntity<OtherComponent> (this.firstEntity);

+		// EXAMPLE: Use the 'StartCoroutine' and 'StopCoroutine' on IEnumerators
+		//   Even though a System is no MonoBehaviour, it still can manage coroutines this.StartCoroutine ();
+		this.StopCoroutine ();
 	}

 	// Event triggered when the system is enabled